Graduate research degrees

 Submit an application

-The same form is used to apply for all graduate research degrees and to make a scholarship application.
-Please make sure the University receives your application by the required closing date.
-See Faculty or Graduate School webpages for their closing dates.
+Applicants to the University of Melbourne use the online application to apply for all graduate research degrees and to make a scholarship application.
 If you are a current University of Melbourne graduate research student wishing to apply for a scholarship, please do so online via the Student Portal.

-Attach all relevant supporting documents to your application.
+Please be sure to attach in full all relevant supporting documents.
 We may not be able to accept incomplete applications.If you have questions about how to complete or submit your application, please contact us via the relevant online form (domestic or international) and indicate "Graduate Research" in the subject line.

 For information on the status of your application once you have been informed that it is complete, please contact your prospective Faculty or Graduate School admissions contact.